 In 1977, the Association had grown to 177 members, from approximately 20 in 1972.
 In 1991, the name of the Association was changed to the Chippewa Valley Home Builders Association to better reflect the service area of the Association.
 The CVHBA now has over 350 members and serves 6 counties: Buffalo, Chippewa, Clark, Dunn, Eau Claire and Pepin.

 The Parade of Homes was the CVHBA’s first signature event, starting in 1974; it was founded just 2 years after the CVHBA was chartered.
 For many years, a separate Menomonie Parade of Homes was held, but beginning in 2004, the Menomonie event was incorporated into the Chippewa Valley Parade of Homes.
 The Home & Garden Show started 4 years later in 1978.
-The show made the downtown convention center its home for 26 years until it moved to its current location at the Eau Claire Indoor Sports Center in 2004.
+The show made the downtown convention center its home for 26 years until it moved to the Eau Claire Indoor Sports Center in 2004.
 In 2020 the event grew event more with a move to the Chippewa Valley Expo Center which allowed for more vendors to participate in the event.

 Eau Claire Area Chamber of Commerce 2012 Community Development Award